 I’ve always loved the visa run.
-It’s exciting, and gives you the opportunity to explore another country for a few days.
+It’s exciting, and allows you to explore another country for a few days.
 The first time I visited Vietnam was to do a visa run, and I had one of the most memorable weeks of my life in Hanoi.

 With that said, visas are constant considerations for digital nomads.
 Sometimes, time can get tight and you can risk overstaying your visa (which can have bad consequences).
-And while it appears the worst of the global COVID-19 pandemic, journeying across borders has become trickier and riskier.
+And while it appears the worst of the global COVID-19 pandemic is behind us, journeying across borders remains complicated.

 So, you may be asking yourself: Is there a way to work remotely in a country for a year or longer—without having to exit and re-enter?

 As we emerge from the pandemic and international travel returns, many hope to live abroad again.
-And being able to stay and enjoy one place for a little longer.
+And being able to stay and enjoy one place for a little longer would be convenient.
 For instance, a continuous year in one of the best digital nomad cities would be awesome, if you could arrange a residency permit.

 In this article, we’ll cover what countries offer digital nomad visas, the requirements for these long-term visas, and tips to successfully work from anywhere in the world.